sjentsch/lsjDocs/Other/StatTheory.rst

    strategy is better than mine.
 It seems to me that if there were someone else watching our game, what they would have observed is a run of three wins to you.
 Their data would look like this: ``YYY``.
-   Logically, I do not see that thit is any different to our first round of watching Wellesley and Croker.
+   Logically, I do not see that this is any different to our first round of watching Wellesley and Croker.
 Three wins to you does not seem like a lot of evidence, and I see no reason to think that your strategy is working out any better than mine.
 If I did not think that ``WWW`` was